 - Identify your goals.
-Start early to research internship opportunities listed in the Academic Internship database, books online, and resources in the Internship Office.
+Start early to research internship opportunities listed on DrewLink or our other internship databases.
 Self assessment is important as you start your search for an internship.
 Evaluate your interests (what you like to do), your skills (what you do well),your values (what’s important to you), and your personality (your distinctive traits of mind and behavior).
 Ask our office about the free MyPlan online career assessment inventory we have available to help you make these evaluations!
 Brainstorm with faculty, career counselors, advisors, family, and friends.

 - Prepare a resume and cover letter.
-Both the Internship Office and the Career Center can help you develop your resume and cover letter.
-Also, check out the Career Center Web site for information on writing resumes and cover letters.
+Both the Internships Office and the Center for Internships and Career Development can help you develop your resume and cover letter.
+For suggestions and samples, see the Resumes section.

-- Make an appointment to see the Assistant Director for Academic Internships/FCSP Or attend an Internship Workshop; offered 2 times weekly for 30 minutes.
-Please contact our office for dates, times and locations.
-Discuss your goals and objectives for the internship with the Assistant Director for Academic Internships/FCSP.
+- Make an appointment to see the Internships Coordinator.
+Discuss your goals and objectives for the internship with the Academic Internship Coordinator.
 Also, our office can give you guidance on identifying opportunities in your field of interest.

 - Contact organizations and get hired.
 Forward your resume and cover letter via e-mail, fax, or mail to the appropriate contact person.
 If you do not have a specific name, address your letter to: Internship Department.
 If a company phone number is listed and phone calls are allowed, you may phone to be sure the resume has been received.
 Also, it is appropriate to phone to check on the status of your resume if you have not heard from the company at the end of two-three weeks.
 When you are invited for a job interview, be enthusiastic and confident.
 Employers are looking for students who can make contributions to their organizations.